lazee/premonition/README.md

 ### Installing the default stylesheet

-Finally, if you want to use the standard Premonition styling (You realyl should), you should install the Premonition SASS file into your project.
+Finally, if you want to use the standard Premonition styling (You really should!), then you have to install the SASS stylesheet.

 From your Jekyll project folder, run: